Constellations in prime elements of number fields: Goldston--Y ld r m type asymptotic formula

 \section{Goldston--Y\i ld\i r\i m type asymptotic formula}

 The main result in this section is a Goldston--Y\i ld\i r\i m type asymptotic formula (Theorem~\ref{Th:Goldston_Yildirim}).
-It shows pseudorandomness of the weight function $\tilde{\lambda}$ in the `$N$-world,' which is required in Step~$4$ of the strategy to prove Theorem~\ref{theorem=primeconstellationsfinite} in Subsection~\ref{subsection=ideasofproof}.
-Note that the notion of pseudorandomness of weighted functions is presented in Definition~\ref{definition=S-linearform}, and $\tilde{\lambda}$ is constructed in Definition~\ref{def=our-measure}.
+It essentially shows the pseudorandomness of the weight function $\tilde{\lambda}$ in the `$N$-world,' which is required in Step~$4$ of the strategy in Subsection~\ref{subsection=ideasofproof}.
+Recall that the notion of pseudorandomness of a weight function is formulated in Definition~\ref{definition=S-linearform}, and $\tilde{\lambda}$ will be constructed in Definition~\ref{def=our-measure}.

-Goldston--Y\i ld\i r\i m type asymptotic formulas are ingeniously proved by the W-trick.
-As described in Remark~\ref{remark=affine}, an affine transformation appears from the use of the W-trick.
-If we directly use the relative multidimensional \Sz\ theorem (Theorem~\ref{thm:RMST}) in the `M-world,' then we need to derive an asymptotic formula without W-trick.
-It has difficulties in terms of analytic number theory, and hence we consider an asymptotic formula through an affine transformation.
-For this reason, we need to transfer the setting in the `M-world' to that in the `N-world.'
-This is related to Steps 3 and 4 in Subsection~\ref{subsection=ideasofproof}.
-We emphasize that in our asymptotic formula, the choices of $b_1,\ldots,b_m$ has large flexibility; it is of significance in our applications.
+The presence of the factor $W$ in our formulation of Theorem~\ref{Th:Goldston_Yildirim} is related to our use of the $W$-trick.
+If we tried to use the relative multidimensional \Sz\ theorem (Theorem~\ref{thm:RMST}) directly in the `$M$-world,' then we would need to prove an asymptotic formula without $W$-trick.
+Unfortunately, this seems to be an extremely hard task.
+For this reason, we need to transfer the setting in the `$M$-world' to that in the `$N$-world.'
+In this transition, the fact that the choices of $b_1,\ldots,b_m$ are rather flexible in Theorem~\ref{Th:Goldston_Yildirim} will play a significant role.